 8. Needle Rust

-Needle rust needs two different host plants to complete its life cycle.
-One is from the pine family, and the other is from the aster family.
+Needle rust is a seldom-seen disease of pine trees.
+It needs two different host plants to complete its life cycle — a pine and an aster.

-Pine trees affected: Affected pine trees include, but are not limited to, Austrian, jack, red, Ponderosa, mugo, and Scots.
+Pine trees affected: Affected pine trees include, but are not limited to:

 Seasons: Needle rust’s life cycle begins in the fall when pine needles are first infected.
 By early spring, the aecia have produced spores to infect adjacent aster leaves.
 Once fall arrives, the spores developed in aster leaves are released to reinfect the pine needles.